 |No Remote Guests||No Remote Guests||1 Remote Guest||4 Remote Guests||8 Remote Guests|

 |1 SRT Output||1 SRT Output||1 SRT Output||4 SRT Outputs||4 SRT Outputs|

 This is a great high-end streaming software if you’re a professional or you’re after some 4k streaming.

 Make sure your computer can take the minimum requirements needed to run the broadcasting software because it is very heavy on your CPU (which you’d expect from such a high-quality live stream anyway).

-It offers great support, flexible pricing points that allows you to scale easily as your business grows.
+It offers great support and flexible pricing points that allows you to scale easily as your business grows.

 Streaming Software FAQ